All Episodes

 I hope you're well.

-Yes, I am, thank you.
+Yes, I am.

-Just uh two quick comments about Tukey Williams.
+Just two quick comments about Tukey Williams.

-Um I work for the California Department of Corrections, and Tukey Williams' son is currently imprisoned at High Desert State Prison in Susanville, California.
+I work for the California Department of Corrections, and Tukey Williams' son is currently imprisoned at High Desert State Prison in Susanville, California.

-He's over on D Yard and they've got the yard locked down for security reasons.
+He's over on D Yard, and they've got the yard locked down for security reasons.

 We got a memo the other day at work that said that if Tukey was executed, there was a danger that the Crips and Bloods were going to unite and go after the officers on the yard.

-And I find it interesting that two groups that are normally Very antagonistic towards one another when they have a common enemy, that is the guards, that they're willing to forget their differences and go after the guards.
+And I find it interesting that two groups that are normally very antagonistic towards one another when they have a common enemy, that is the guards, that they're willing to forget their differences and go after the guards.

 That was one point.

-Because they know if you want to control somebody's behavior, threaten to kill them if they don't do something, and they will comply.
+The other is the people in our population, in our culture that do believe in the death penalty, parolees or inmates, because they know if you want to control somebody's behavior, threaten to kill them if they don't do something, and they will comply.

 So the question is, is the death penalty a deterrent to crime?